Ist 502 History of Recorded Information (3)

 Ist 546 Fundamentals of Records Management (3)

-Basic concepts and practices of records management in governmental, institutional, and corporate agencies, including those areas of communication, administration and computer technology that relate to the efficient and effective flow of information from its generation to its final distosition.
-Will include records inventory, active and inactive records control, manual and automated systems, vital records protection, the records center, micrographics technology and applications, and legal and ethical aspects of record management.
+This course introduces basic concepts and practices of records management in different organizations or environments.
+It will include those areas of communication, administration and technology that relate to the efficient and effective flow of information from its generation to its final disposition.
+Topics that will be discussed in this course include life cycle of records, active and inactive records control, records appraisal and retention schedule, vital records protection, information risk management, authenticity and integrity of records, records management standards, and legal and ethical aspects of record management.

 Ist 547 Electronic Record Management (3)